zuozhenggh/learning-library/solutions-library/ebs-move-improve/README.md

-# About This Hands-On Lab and Workbook
+# Move and Improve E-Business Suite to Oracle Cloud Infrastructure (OCI)

 ## Introduction
 Approximately 2 hours are required to complete this workshop.